Early Intervention for Children with Autism | Opal Tots

 Some of the benefits of accessing ABA at an early age:

-Improved communication skills, including verbal and nonverbal communication.
+Stronger communication — verbal and nonverbal